Valency of elements, How can you calculate the valency of each element?

 The valency of some elements in the modern periodic table

-The elements in the group (1 A) in the modern periodic table have one valent electron in their outer shell, they are very active, they are mono-valent elements as they have only one electron in their outermost energy levels.
+The elements in group (1 A) in the modern periodic table have one valent electron in their outer shell, they are very active, they are mono-valent elements as they have only one electron in their outermost energy levels.

 The valency of elements in the periodic table

-The valency of the alkaline earth metals in the group (2 A) is divalent, they are divalent elements as they have two electrons in their outermost energy levels.
+The valency of the alkaline earth metals in group (2 A) is divalent, they are divalent elements as they have two electrons in their outermost energy levels.

-To determine the valency of the ionic molecule phosphorus tetraoxide (PO4, four atoms of oxygen and one atom phosphorus) you should multiply the total valency of the four oxygen atoms (valency 2) and subtract that from the valency of the phosphorus atom (valency 5), That reveals the valency of (PO4) is 3.
+To determine the valency of the ionic molecule phosphorus tetraoxide (PO4, four atoms of oxygen, and one atom of phosphorus) you should multiply the total valency of the four oxygen atoms (valency 2) and subtract that from the valency of the phosphorus atom (valency 5), That reveals the valency of (PO4) is 3.

-The valency of an element is always a whole number, and some elements exhibit more than one valency, they have more than one valency such as sulphur (S) is divalent, tetravalent and hexavalent.
+The valency of an element is always a whole number, and some elements exhibit more than one valency, they have more than one valency such as sulphur (S) is divalent, tetravalent, and hexavalent.

 Nitrogen (N) is trivalent and pentavalent while phosphorus (P) is trivalent and pentavalent, The valency of copper I is monovalent while the valency of copper II is divalent.